 6 King of Tokyo

-The basic objective of the game is to be the first monster to either reach 20 victory points or be the last monster standing.
-Players can gain victory points by either destroying buildings, defeating other monsters, or landing on specific spaces.
+The win condition is to be the first monster to reach 20 victory points or to be the last monster standing, earning points by demolishing buildings, defeating rivals, or landing on special spaces.

 5 Dominion